You Are Safe from God Here: Reception

+In an extremely positive review, Sputnikmusic gave the album a 4.5/5, praising The Acacia Strain’s growth and intensity; “You Are Safe From God Here feels like the final culmination of everything the band has been slowly building toward.
+The album is a perfect amalgamation of all of their influences throughout the years, forged into one cohesive package[...]
+They’ve stayed true to their roots while naturally expanding their sonic palate with different influences.”
+They also praised the album’s musical scope and dark, thematic direction, saying “It’s a perfect way to satisfy old fans while bringing in brand new ones.”

 The Angry Metal Guy gave the album a positive review, calling You Are Safe From God Here as the band’s best album to date, while also complimenting the band’s more focused direction; “Retaining that hugeness they are renowned and hated for in equal measure, while fusing its more experimental styles into a cohesive whole guided by a singular theme, the deathcore veterans show willingness to experiment without sacrificing their brand.”
 While praising the album, the site also had a mixed response to the album’s raw production, commenting that the album saw the band “declawing some of the more vicious numbers and dropping the facade for its more manufactured pieces – keeping the band from the greatness of which they are so capable.
 That being said, You Are Safe From God Here is a banger for the better.”